 Several Alabama Prosecutors and Judges Charged with Major Crimes

 Stories continue to mount up regarding public corruption in Alabama.
 The Lee County District Attorney, Brandon Hughes, has been indicted by a Grand Jury for ethics violations and is facing perjury and theft charges.
-The Lee County District Attorney was well known for his harsh stance on those who were alleged to have committed crimes in the Alabama County.
+The Lee County District Attorney was well known for his harsh stance on those who were alleged to have committed crimes in Lee County.
 In fact, Hughes was recently names prosecutor of the year by a "Victim's Advocacy," group who advocate for harsher sentences for those who have committed crimes.
 Please see the story of the the district attorney, from Lee County who has never pitied anyone but himself, and has been accused of serious crimes.
 I suspect he will not be such a stickler for harsh penalties any more.
 To be fair, everyone is innocent until proven guilty in Alabama and everyone deserves a fair trail in front of a jury of their peers.
 But this is just another example of people in power using their positions for personal gain while putting their boots on the throats of the hard working people of Alabama.
 I am very pro law enforcement, but I am also harder on law enforcement who abuse their positions and trust.
-There are many fine people and district attorneys in Lee County and across the State of Alabama.
-It's sad that this DA has chosen to embarrass the people of the county, and the office of District Attorney, in this fashion.
+There are many support staff and Assistant District Attorneys in Lee County and across the State of Alabama.
+In fact, I have personally worked with the Lee County ADAs on previous cases and find them to be friendly, cooperative and very professional.
+They are fine lawyers and have always treated me and my clients accordingly.
+I have never dealt with Mr. Hughes.
+It's sad that this DA has chosen to embarrass the people of the county, and the Office of District Attorney, in this fashion.
 It also demonstrates I hope, that everyone can mistakes, and some mistakes should not define a life and maybe harsh sentences are not the way to best serve society or eliminate crime.

 The DA has been charge with five counts of violating state's ethics laws for using his office for personal gain.
 He hire three children illegally to work in his office.
 He has been charged with first-degree perjury for lying to a Grand Jury.
 Hughes has been charged with conspiracy to commit theft.
-The conspiracy to commit theft charge is a class c felony which carries a possible penalty of one year to ten years in prison and a fine up to $15,000 dollars.
-The First Degree Perjury Charge is also a Class C felony.
-The Five ethics violations charges are all Class B felonies punishable by two to twenty years in prison for each charge and a fine of up to $30,000 each.
+The conspiracy to commit theft charge is a class C Felony which carries a possible penalty of one year to ten years in prison and a fine up to $15,000 dollars.
+The First Degree Perjury charge is also a Class C Felony.
+The five ethics violations charges are all Class B Felonies punishable by two to twenty years in prison for each charge and a fine of up to $30,000 for each count.
 Thus, District Attorney Hughes is facing a possible prison sentence of 110 years in prison and fines over $165,000 dollars.
 In reality, it is doubtful Mr. Hughes will actually serve any time in prison because his experienced criminal defense lawyers will be able to reduce his charges.

 Patterson is now looking forward to being sentenced to a possible forty years in prison.
 Patterson will be sentenced on December 8, 2020 this year at his sentencing hearing.
 I never want people to spend time in jail, but this reprehensible conduct deserves significant jail time.
 The harm done to the public trust must be taken into account.
 Again, he is very unlikely to be sentenced to anything near 40 years in prison.
 He might serve two.
 Any criminal defense attorney worth their salt can probably significantly reduce his sentence with mitigating factors during sentencing.